AbP-sys/C-Connect/adminscripts/README.md

+# Admin scripts
-These scripts are for the owners of the C-Connect app to manage customers (educational institutions).
-Do not include this folder when packaging for customers.
+These scripts are for the proprietors and maintainers of the C-Connect app to manage customers (educational institutions).
+Do not include this folder while packaging for customers.

 ## Getting started:
 - Create a .env file and acquire/create credentials for Azure SQLServer server-admin and populate the .env file.